Why the Czech Republic?

 Stas mentioned that the lack of previous religious bias from denominations has helped him evangelize those in Lviv.
 The Czechs are mostly free from denominational bias which has become a challenge in other mission fields.
 The mission then involves getting people to believe in a God and then showing them that this God is the God of the Bible.

-The few converts from previous missions were often plagued with ecumenicism and a lack of Bible focus and authority.
-Many of the Czech people who did decide to study often limited their theological studies over books about the Bible, but never digging into the Bible itself.
-They had a belief that they could pick the theologian whom they liked the most and leave it there.
-Many others would limit their trust or closeness to missionaries and campaigners due to an expectation that they would leave.
-The Czech people are very analytical, therefore, if they see faulty theologies, they become skeptical and choose not to pursue Christianity.
-On top of the lack of solid Biblical foundation, various groups from the 90s went to eastern Europe to baptize, but not make disciples.
-The trips were too quick, and a solid faith was not nurtured in the converts.
-The Czech converts were not brought up to maturity and to becoming self-sustaining.
+Through my experience and research of previous missions across the eastern half of Europe, I learned what our work can improve on.
+The few converts from previous missions were often plagued with ecumenicism and lacked Bible focus and authority.
+Some Czechs who did study limited their faith by using only Bible study books.
+They believed in picking the theologian they liked and leaving it there.
+Others limited their trust or closeness to missionaries due to an expectation that they would leave.
+Czechs are very analytical, therefore, if they see faulty theologies, they become skeptical and choose not to pursue Christianity.
+On top of that, various well-meaning groups from the 90s went to eastern Europe to baptize but were not able to mature disciples.
+The trips were too quick.
+The converts were not brought up to maturity and becoming self-sustaining.
 Our belief is that there is an untapped population that can be fed sound doctrine from His Word and come to believe, especially given our plan to not leave this mission field.
-We invite you to ask us more about this.